lyteword/chspurgeon-tod/volume-2/psalm-27.md

  *—Alexander Pope.*

-**Verse 4.** *That I may dwell in the house of the Lord all the days of my life.* To approach continually unto the temple, and thither continually to repair was the *dwelling,* no doubt, here meant; to *dwell,* to reside continually there, not to come for a spurt or a fit...And thus dwelt Hannah, the daughter of Phanuel, who is said, in the second of Luke, for the space of four score and four years not to have gone out of the temple.
+**Verse 4.** *That I may dwell in the house of the Lord all the days of my life.* To approach continually unto the temple, and thither continually to repair was the *dwelling,* no doubt, here meant; to *dwell,* to reside continually there, not to come for a spurt or a fit...
+And thus dwelt Hannah, the daughter of Phanuel, who is said, in the second of Luke, for the space of four score and four years not to have gone out of the temple.
 Not that she was there always, but often, saith Lyra; and venerable Bede to the same purpose.
 Not that she was never absent, no, not an hour; but for that she was often in the temple.
 And the same St. Luke, speaking of our Saviour's disciples, after they had seen him ascended into heaven—"They returned, "saith he, "to Jerusalem with great joy: and were continually in the temple, praising and blessing God, " Lu 24:52-53.
 Thus, St. Austin's mother, in her time too, might be said to *dwell* in God's house, whereunto she came so duly and truly twice a day, "That she, in thy Scriptures, "saith St. Austin, "might hear, O God, what thou saidst to her, and thou, in her prayers, what she said to thee."
 In a word, such were the Christians the same St. Austin speaks of in another place, whom he calleth *the emmets* of God.
 "Behold the emmet of God, "saith he, "it rises early every day, it runs to God's church, it there prays, it hears the lesson read, it sings a psalm, it ruminates what it hears, it meditates thereupon, and hoards up within itself the precious corn gathered from that barn floor." *John Day's "David's Desire to go to Church, "* 1609.

 **Verse 4.** *That I may dwell in the house of the Lord all the days of my life.* In the beginning of the Psalm, David keeps an audit of his soul's accounts, reckoning up the large incomes and lasting treasures of God's bounty, grace, and mercy; the sum whereof is this: The Lord is my light and my life, my strength and my salvation.
 And now, where shall David design his presence, but where is his light?
 Where shall he desire his person, but where is his strength?
 Where shall he wish his soul, but where is his life? and where shall he fix his habitation, but where is his salvation? even in communion with his God; and this, especially, in the holy worship of his sanctuary.
 No wonder, then, if above all things he desires and seeks after this *"one thing, ""to dwell* in the house of the Lord, "etc. *Robert Mossom.*